jyyao27/phonon-dyna-sundials/examples/README.md

 After dynamics is computed.
 One will arrive at _prefix_cynda.h5_ file, containing all the electron and phonon populations as a function of time.
 Please refer to the online tutorials on the PERTURBO website for details.
 The post-processing using `calc_mode = dynamics-pp` will genearte _prefix_popu.h5_, which contains the populations as a function of energy.

+## folders

+graphene-dynamics and silicon-dynamics include the input files for running results for a converged grid (as in the publication)

+demo includes the input files for running results for a non-converged grid.